Google Fiber Business Terms of Service

 Service Commitment and Price Guarantee

-When you subscribe to Google Fiber for Small Business, you do not enter into a service commitment and are free to cancel at any time.
+When you subscribe to Google Fiber Business, you do not enter into a service commitment and are free to cancel at any time.
 However, you agree to pay recurring monthly service fees in advance of the billing cycle in which you will receive the Services, so any request for cancellation will take effect at the end of the billing cycle.
 See the Billing and Payment and Changing and Canceling Services; Termination sections below.

-If your Services are installed before April 1, 2020, (i) the pricing you receive when you subscribe to Google Fiber for Small Business will remain valid for at least twelve (12) months from the date your Services are installed at the current location; and (ii) Google Fiber will provide you with at least twelve (12) months notice of any increase in pricing for your Services.
+If your Services are installed before April 1, 2020, (i) the pricing you receive when you subscribe to Google Fiber Business will remain valid for at least twelve (12) months from the date your Services are installed at the current location; and (ii) Google Fiber will provide you with at least twelve (12) months notice of any increase in pricing for your Services.

 Static and Dynamic IP Addresses

-When you subscribe to Google Fiber for Small Business, you will receive a dynamic IP address.
+When you subscribe to Google Fiber Business, you will receive a dynamic IP address and depending on your plan, you may also receive a static IP address.
 For an additional monthly fee, you can purchase 1, 5, or 13 additional static IP addresses.
 If you choose one of the static IP address options, we will register the IP address(es) with the legal business name and address you provide at the time you sign up for Service in the public WHOIS database published at http://whois.arin.net or the Google RWhois service which publishes internet records.

 Not sure if having a static IP address is right for your business?
 Please visit our Static vs. dynamic IP address help page for more information.